General Policies and Rules of Procedure

 b) Staff will read the location of the subject tract and the action requested from the case report.

-d) The applicant will be given time to present his/her case.
-If the applicant presents a site plan and/or written land use proposal significantly changed from that submitted for Staff review, (determined by Staff and Board at the time of the presentation) such action is considered grounds for continuance.
+c) The Chair calls on the applicant for a presentation, not to exceed fifteen (15) minutes.
+If the applicant presents a significantly changed application from that submitted for BOA staff review (as determined by BOA staff and at the BOA at the time of the presentation), such action is considered grounds for continuance.

-f) The applicant may be allowed time for rebuttal; however, any Board member may make a motion at any point in time when he/she feel they have sufficient information to do so.
+i) During the review session, which shall be open and public, no new evidence shall be admitted unless specifically requested by a member of the Board and permitted by the Chair.
+However, any Board member may make a motion at any point in time when he/she feel they have sufficient information to do do.

 3. A second is required on all motions in order to bring the question to a vote of the Board.

-4. Three affirmative votes are required to approve all variances, special exceptions, land use spacing verifications and. appeals of administrative officials.
+4. Three affirmative votes are required to approve all variances, special exceptions, and appeals of administrative officials.

 5. No variance may be approved unless the Board determines that the all the facts required by Section 70.130-H have been established.